smileTTP/wireframing/README.md

 --

 ### For example:
-In [this](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f) wireframe is a high-fidelity wireframe because it is a realistic version of the user interface of an airbnb app.
+[This](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f) is a high-fidelity wireframe because it is a realistic version of the user interface of an airbnb app.